GoogleChrome/developer.chrome.com/site/en/docs/web-platform/compute-pressure/index.md

 The Compute Pressure API defines two new interfaces.

 `PressureObserver`: An object to observe the compute pressure of any number of sources at a predefined sample rate.
+First iteration in Chromium exposes `cpu` as `source`.
+See section about [parameters](#parameters)  for more details.
 Each observer can asynchronously observe pressure changes trends in a system.

 `PressureRecord`: Describes the pressure trend at a specific moment of transition.
-Objects of this type can only be obtained in two ways: as an input to your PressureObserver callback, or by calling PressureObserver.takeRecords().
+Objects of this type can only be obtained in two ways: as an input to your PressureObserver callback, or by calling the `takeRecords()` method on PressureObserver instance.

 ### PressureObserver